‘Bartholomew? Is that you?’

 ‘Well it’s no wonder.
 Your snooping around those Sunday School classes is going to get us into trouble one of these days.’

-Bartholomew ignored his wife and continued.
+He ignored his wife and continued.
 ‘I got right up close to the piano.
 It was awesome.
-They were singing Jesus loves me; my favorite.
+They were singing Jesus loves me; my favourite.
 I managed to sneak in behind the young ones going into class.
 Mildred, their new Sunday School teacher, Miss Cooper, is delightful.’

 ‘I thought you were going to find us some Sunday lunch, not check out the girls.’